 To help you navigate the latest headlines, I’m sharing an urgent five-day series this week.
 Jeff Thomas kicks it off today by putting US-China relations into perspective…

 As offensive and reprehensible as this approach is, the countries of the world often simply cave in to such behaviour.
 They understand that if a country’s leader were to decide to, say, cease to trade in US dollars, his country might be attacked for trumped-up reasons and the leader could end up in a pine box.
 (This approach has been employed on more than one occasion in recent years.)

 The threat from the US sheriff is therefore very real.

 But presumably, this bullying approach would be less effective if attempted against one of the world’s more powerful countries.
 If, for example, the US were to find itself in a situation such as the present one with China, in which the US appeared to be losing its battle over the dollar’s power as the world’s reserve currency, what would occur?
 Would the US sheriff attempt to bully China?
 And if the ploy did not succeed, would the US draw its six-guns and fire off a few rounds in the air for emphasis?

 And if the above were to take place, what would the Chinese reaction be?
 Would they retaliate in a similar manner—the diplomatic equivalent of an American baseball player butting chests with an umpire—each one childishly seeking to win through sheer bluster?

+Here, it would be useful to consider Chinese culture.
 Traditionally, bluster and braggadocio are not consistent with Chinese behaviour.
 The Chinese tend to take a quieter, more thoughtful approach, one that employs patience and careful timing.